Search of spin-dependent fifth forces with precision magnetometry: Conclusions and outlook

 Thanks to this work, we believe that the combined advances related to an augmented and enhanced setup may lead to an unprecedented sensitivity level.
 Such setup will exclude or confirm the presence of pseudo-Goldstone bosons, like axions, predicted by current theories beyond the standard model, paving the way to a promising technique to search for the so-called ``invisibles'' particles in an extremely broad mass interval.
 Different experiments are searching for ALPs \cite{PhysRevLett.122.121802,shaft} by exploiting the exceptional magnetic field sensitivity obtainable with SQUID-based magnetometers, and rapid progress can be foreseen in approaching problems like the study of magnetic noise \cite{doi:10.1063/1.1147514} or the optimisation of the readout chain \cite{doi:10.1063/1.4976823}.

 Eventually, we suggest that this kind of apparatus could be used for other fundamental searches, and may considerably improve existing results.
+If Dark Matter is constituted by very low mass ALPs, a persistent pseudomagnetic field at the frequency of the ALP mass will drive the GSO electrons \cite{PhysRevD.88.035023}.
+This result already improves by a factor 2 existing limits \cite{PhysRevLett.103.261801} above 1\,mHz in the noise-free parts of the spectrum (see Fig.\,\ref{fig:new}), and can be further optimised by removing the electric motor and increase the measurement band.
 The use of polarized sources \cite{speake2} may extend the experimental sensitivity to the spin-spin interaction.
 As it does not violate parity and time reversal, its coupling constant is much larger than that for spin and mass, making it preferred for axion detection \cite{PhysRevLett.113.161801}.
 We finally mention that a closely similar, and possibly simpler, setup could be used to probe the gravitoelectromagnetic effects of Earth rotation on the elementary spin \cite{MASHHOON1974,Mashhoon_2000}, or the local presence of moving magnetic monopoles \cite{PhysRevLett.48.1378,Dusad2019}.